rackerlabs/design-system/_component_design/cards.md

 ### Empty card

-When the card grid is customizable by the user the Empty Card is where the user can add a new card.
+The empty card provides a space for a user to add a new card.

-The empty card button is based on the [chip] component and is created by removing the fill of a chip, adding a dotted stroke to the containing shape, and overlaying a helix plus icon
+The empty card button is based on the [chip] (https://rackerlabs.github.io/helix-ui/components/chips/) component and is created by removing the fill of a chip, adding a dotted stroke to the containing shape, and overlaying a helix plus icon.

 {% endcolumn %}